codex-academy/codeX_Feb2015Intro/README.md

 #### Task 1

-> This task only requires some HTML & CSS
+> This task requires HTML & CSS

 In a file called task1.html create two squares that is 300px by 300px with a black border that is 5px thick.
 The first square should be green and the second square should be red.